Esri/arcgis-runtime-ios-async-await/README.md

 ## Features

-* A comprehensive set of `async` wrappers for ArcGIS Runtime SDK for iOS version 100.12 to complement those generated automatically by Xcode.
+* A comprehensive set of `async` wrappers for ArcGIS Runtime SDK for iOS version 100.12 or later to complement those generated automatically by Xcode.
 * Helper actors to support these wrappers.
 * An example app showing Swift Concurrency patterns in use with the ArcGIS Runtime SDK for iOS, including canceling asynchronous operations.
 Just [bring your own API Key](https://developers.arcgis.com/api-keys) and [set it in the AppDelegate](Examples/ArcGISRuntimeAsync/ArcGISRuntimeAsync/AppDelegate.swift#L25).